johndpotts/johndpotts-blog-old/src/pages/2018-07-14-good-emails/index.md

 5. Include Pertinent Information
 Sometimes you'll need to add someone in to a long email chain to bring them up to speed (how many times have you read the line "Copying ****** for awareness"?)
 When this happens, and in other cases when someone will need to do some catching up, it helps them if you can give a brief summary of info they'll need to know.
-Similar concepts include stickies on forums or master readme's in code repos.
+Similar concepts include stickies on forums or a master readme in code repos.

 I hope this helps you when you sit down to reply to the 50 emails you received while reading this :) Remember, the way you communicate is just as important as the way you code - so go do it with excellence!